Fiscal Sponsorship

 If I am invited to submit a full proposal, how likely is it that I'll be funded?

 This is difficult to define.
-Historically Burning Man has received about 700+ Letters of Intent and has funded about 70 projects per year, so approximately 10% of submissions are selected to receive funding.
+In recent years Burning Man Project has received about 500-700 Letters of Intent, and 300+ full proposals and has funded about 70 projects per year.
+So approximately 23% of those who submit a full proposal are selected to receive funding.

 How do I send or hand deliver a maquette or small model of my project?

-Due to a dispersed workforce and grant committee, we no longer accept maquettes or small models via mail or hand delivery methods.
-All images and one URL with video or other media must be submitted as part of your grant application form.
+Due to a dispersed grant committee, we no longer accept maquettes or small models via mail or hand delivery methods.
+If you build a maquette, you may submit an image or video of it as part of your grant application form.

 Grant Program Timing FAQs